Tuimoloau shines as No. 2 Ohio St beats No. 13 Penn St 44-31

 In this case, though, Penn State didn’t just hang around.
 The Nittany Lions went up 21-16 with 9:26 remaining in the fourth quarter on a tough 1-yard touchdown run by Kaytron Allen on fourth down.

-Ohio State outscored Penn State 28-3 the rest of the way, with Tuimoloau providing the key play after the Buckeyes went up 23-21.
+Ohio State then went on a 28-3 run, with Tuimoloau providing the key plays after the Buckeyes went up 23-21.

 TreVeyon Henderson scored twice in Ohio State's fourth-quarter outburst, including a 41-yard run 35 seconds after Penn State took the lead.
 He added a 7-yard touchdown run with 2:52 left to make it 37-24.